EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.array.md

 ### tools.array.nearest_unflag

 Nearest coordinate to an unflagged point.
-Package Util.array Description: Given a coordinate X0, a list of X-coordinates and a flag (0 | 1) for each coordinate, find the nearest X
+Package Util.array Description: Given a coordinate X0, a list of X-coordinates and a flag (0 | 1) for each coordinate, find the nearest X coordinate in the list to X0 that is Flag0.